Get

 4. They’re Aging

 Some dogs will develop tremors in their legs as they age due to weakening muscles or arthritis.
-Pups who are into their golden years may also exhibit other signs of aging, such as changes in weight, vision or hearing loss, reduction of mental acuity, and changes in sleep patterns.
+Pups who are into their golden years may also exhibit other signs of aging, such as hearing loss, reduction of mental acuity, and changes in sleep patterns.

 • How to Help Aging Shih Tzus

-It’s essential to keep up with your annual wellness exams as your dog ages, as they may become prone to certain conditions like cancer, heart disease, hearing loss, blindness, and more.
+It’s essential to keep up with your regular wellness exams as your dog ages, ideally at least every 6 months, as they may become prone to certain conditions like joint, kidney, or heart disease, cancer, blindness, and more.
 The more information your veterinarian has about your dog before they begin showing signs of their age, the faster they’ll be able to pick up on slight nuances in their health and behavior that may indicate an issue.

 Your vet may recommend making some changes in your pup’s environment to keep them safe as their bodies change.